 This bill establishes felony-level offenses for assaults against firefighters, emergency medical care providers, and law enforcement officers, specifically targeting those who assault law enforcement officers due to their employment.
-It amends the Criminal Code by adding new subparagraphs to RSA 631:1 and RSA 631:2, which define the elements of first and second-degree assault, respectively.
-The new language specifies that knowingly causing serious bodily injury or bodily injury to these professionals while they are acting in the line of duty, or targeting them because of their employment, constitutes a felony offense.
+It amends the Criminal Code by adding new subparagraphs to RSA 631:1 and RSA 631:2, which define first and second-degree assaults that result in serious bodily injury or bodily injury to these professionals while they are acting in the line of duty.
+The bill also clarifies that such assaults can be committed regardless of whether the officer is on duty, as long as the intent is to harm them because of their role as law enforcement officers.

 As Amended by the Senate: 631:1, 631:2, 651:6